A Complexity-Brightness Correlation in Gamma Ray Bursts: Brightness Dependent Correlations in the Average Time Profile

 \subsection{On the Stretched Exponential Shape of the ATP}

-The claim of the stretched exponential (SE) shape of ATP, $F(t)=F_0 \exp[-|t/\t0|^{\nu}]$, has been done by Stern (1996) for the decaying slope and confirmed with successively higher statistics by Stern \& Svensson (1996) and SPS97 (in the latter work the SE shape of the rising slope of ATP was demonstrated).
-Both rising and decaying slopes of ATP for the overall useful BATSE statistics (1310 events) are presented in Fig.~\ref{fig:atp1}a.
-The high statistics demonstrates that picture is more complicated than the idealized assumption accepted in SPS97: i.e rising and decaying parts have not only different time constants but also different shape (SE index, $\nu$): the decaying ATP is perfectly described by a SE with $\nu = 0.37$, while the rising ATP is described by a SE with $\nu=0.30$.
+A stretched exponential (SE) shape of the ATP, $f(t)\equiv <F(t)/F_p>=\beta \exp[-|t/\t0|^{\nu}]$, was claimed by Stern (1996) for the decaying slope and was confirmed with successively higher statistics by Stern \& Svensson (1996) and SPS97 (in the latter work, an SE shape of the rising slope of the ATP was also demonstrated).
+Both the rising and the decaying slopes of the ATP for the overall useful BATSE statistics (1310 events) are presented in Figure~\ref{fig3}a.
+The high statistics demonstrates that the picture is more complicated than the idealized assumptions in SPS97.
+The rising and the decaying parts have not only different time constants but also different shapes (i.e., different SE indices, $\nu$).
+The decaying ATP is perfectly described by an SE with $\nu = 0.37$, while the rising ATP is described by an SE with $\nu=0.30$.
 Note that the whole ``disorder'' comes from weakest bursts.
-If we remove them, both the rising and decaying ATPs are much closer to the ``canonical'' shape with $\nu=1/3$ (Fig.~\ref{fig:atp1}a).
+If we remove them, both the rising and decaying ATPs are much closer to the ``canonical'' shape with $\nu=1/3$ (Fig.~\ref{fig3}a).
 The different ATP shape of the weakest bursts was noted by SPS97.
 The difference is significant and cannot result from the trigger selection effect.
-The interpretation of this fact is discussed below, for now we just note that:
+The interpretation of this fact is discussed below.
+For now we just note that:

-- SE with $\nu=1/3$ for both slopes is still good working hypothesis for stronger bursts.
+- An SE shape with $\nu=1/3$ for both slopes is still a good working hypothesis for stronger bursts.

-- For the full sample, SE indices of rising and decaying ATPs differ, the difference is real and significant.
-However both ATPs are still described by SEs.
-We demonstrate below that the difference in ATP shapes is a natural consequence of asymmetric shape of elementary pulses.
+- For the full sample, the SE indices of the rising and decaying ATPs differ.
+The difference is real and significant ($\sim 4 \sigma$ effect).
+However, both ATPs are still described by SEs.
+We demonstrate below that the difference in ATP shapes is a natural consequence of the asymmetric shape of elementary pulses.

-Let us now consider an issue whether the stretched exponential shape of ATP is just a successful fitting hypothesis among other comparable possibilities or it is a natural intrinsic feature of ATP?
+Let us now consider the issue of whether the stretched exponential shape of the ATP is just a successful fitting hypothesis among other comparable possibilities or if it is a natural intrinsic feature of the ATP?